-Opotiki District Council administers rates (except for minor rivers and drainage scheme rates) on behalf of Bay of Plenty Regional Council.
-For questions regarding the payment of your rates, payment options, due dates, penalties or remission policy contact Opotiki District Council: www.odc.govt.nz
+Ōpōtiki District Council administers rates (except for minor rivers and drainage scheme rates) on behalf of Bay of Plenty Regional Council.
+For questions regarding the payment of your rates, payment options, due dates, penalties or remission policy contact Ōpōtiki District Council.
+For all other queries, contact us.

 What your rates pay for

-Waioeka-Otara Rivers Scheme targeted rates are calculated using a combination of area and site charges for properties in the Waioeka-Otara catchment.
-This rate part-funds the Waioeka-Otara river scheme work programme.
+Waioeka-Otara Rivers Scheme targeted rates are calculated using a combination of land area, site charges and the extent of service provided to part-fund the Waioeka-Otara river scheme work activity.

-Minor Rivers and Drainage Rates are calculated using area for properties in the Waiotahi River District, Huntress Creek Drainage District and Waiotahi Drainage District.
+Minor Rivers and Drainage Rates are calculated using land area and extent of service provided for properties in the Waiotahi River District, Huntress Creek Drainage District and Waiotahi Drainage District.
 For more information see below.

 Bay of Plenty Regional Council administers and collects the rates for the Ōpōtiki based minor rivers and drainage schemes.
-This rate is calculated by area for the following catchments
+This rate is calculated by land area and the extent of service provided for the following catchments:

 - Waiotahi River District